tnybny/tnybny.github.io/_posts/2017-01-01-on-normality-tests.md

 2. Are null hypothesis tests against the assumption of normality As a result, for small sample sizes even a big departure from normality isn't detected and for large sample sizes even the smallest departure is!

-Conclusion: A Q-Q plot is required in addition to these tests for verification.
+**Conclusion:** A Q-Q plot is required in addition to these tests for verification.

 Keep in mind though that
 > 1. You can never, no matter how much data you collect, conclusively determine that it was generated from an exactly normal > distribution.
 > 2. Your data is not generated from an exactly normal distribution (no real data is).

-- Ian Fellows
+\- Ian Fellows